Eggman0912/Anti-AFK-Detector-System/README.md

 # Anti-AFK-Detector-System

-In some online games, the game notices when a player is AFK.
-When you run this program it will press the mouse1 button and space button continuously until you press X which closes the program.
+Program will start after 5 seconds, and it will press "Space" and "mouse1" buttons until you stop the program.

+press X - Close the program